Gleyber Torres Preview, Player Props: Yankees vs. Astros

 Gleyber Torres At The Plate

-- Torres leads New York with 136 hits and an OBP of .339, plus a team-best slugging percentage of .459.
+- Torres has 136 hits and an OBP of .339 to go with a slugging percentage of .459.
+All three of those stats are best among New York hitters this season.

-- Among qualified hitters in MLB, he ranks 48th in batting average, 48th in on-base percentage, and 49th in slugging.
+- Among the qualifying hitters in baseball, he ranks 47th in batting average, 48th in on-base percentage, and 52nd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.